 For investors, the policy offered life cover and a tax-free savings plan, providing the cover was not cashed in before 75% of the term had expired.

-From March 21 (2012), the Chancellor has capped payments into a qualifying policy at £3,600 a year.
+From March 21 (2012), payments into a qualifying policy were capped at £3,600 a year.
 Clients can pay more, but they lose the tax status on their investment.

 The limit is for all qualifying policies held by an individual – but any started before March 21, 2012, are excluded.